Pan-dialectal documentation of Laz

 This project builds on the researcher’s PhD work, which was a typologically oriented grammar of the dialect of Arhavi.

-The recordings in this deposit are also deposited on CDs in the Laz Cultural Association (Laz Kültür DerneUi) in Istanbul (http://www.lazkulturdernegi.org.tr/kultur/), making it available to the community.
+The recordings in this collection are also collected on CDs in the Laz Cultural Association (Laz Kültür DerneUi) in Istanbul (http://www.lazkulturdernegi.org.tr/kultur/), making it available to the community.

 Acknowledgement and citation